pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 signup redirect url (url):
 ```

-### auth

-There are two different authentication methods that Ops Manager supports.

-#### basic authentication

-This method of authentication configuration uses a specified username and password.

-See the task for the [`configure-authentication`][configure-authentication] for details.

-{% code_snippet 'examples', 'auth-configuration' %}

-!!! info
-    basic authentication supports both <a href="#basic-authentication">basic env</a> and <a href="#uaa-authentication">uaa env</a> formats

-#### ldap authentication

-This method of authentication configuration depends on a LDAP service
-to provide user information and authentication.

-This config file is used as the `config` input in the
-[`configure-ldap-authentication`][configure-ldap-authentication] task.

-By default, the [`configure-ldap-authentication`][configure-ldap-authentication] task
-will create an admin client for use with the BOSH Director.
-If you wish to prevent this, add `skip-bosh-admin-client-creation: true` to the config file.

-{% code_snippet 'examples', 'ldap-auth-configuration' %}

-!!! info
-    ldap authentication requires the <a href="#uaa-authentication">uaa env</a> format

-The `ldap-configuration` properties configures Ops Manager's usage of an LDAP provider.
-The [Ops Manager API Docs][opsman-api-ldap] have more information
-about the particular keys used in this configuration.

-#### saml authentication

-This method of authentication configuration depends on a SAML service
-to provide user information and authentication.

-This config file is used as the `config` input in the
-[`configure-saml-authentication`][configure-saml-authentication] task.

-By default, the [`configure-saml-authentication`][configure-saml-authentication] task
-will create an admin client for use with the BOSH Director.
-If you wish to prevent this, add `skip-bosh-admin-client-creation: true` to the config file.

-{% code_snippet 'examples', 'saml-auth-configuration' %}

-!!! info
-    saml authentication requires the <a href="#uaa-authentication">uaa env</a> format

-The `saml-configuration` properties configures Ops Manager's usage of an SAML provider.
-The [Ops Manager API Docs][opsman-api-saml] have more information
-about the particular keys used in this configuration.

 ### Ops Manager config
 The config for an Ops Manager described IAAS specific information for creating the VM -- i.e. VM flavor (size), IP addresses